HarshKapadia2/networking/homa.md

 -   Message-oriented protocol, that implements [Remote Procedure Calls (RPCs)](http.md#rest-vs-rpc) rather than streams.
     -   Please refer to the [Message vs Packet](#message-vs-packet) and the [Streaming vs Messages](#streaming-vs-messages) sections.
-    -   Homa exposes discrete messages to transport, letting multiple threads read from a single socket without worrying about getting a message from a different connection (as in the TCP world).
+    -   Homa exposes discrete messages to transport, letting multiple threads read from a single socket without worrying about getting a message from a different connection (as in the TCP world, especially with HTTP/2 multiplexing multiple streams on one TCP connection, causing HoLB).
-    -   This is disadvantageous in the sense that longer messages will have a higher latency, because every message will have to be delivered in its entirety, as these are not streams.
-        -   This can be overcome by sending multiple messages in parallel, so essentially the data is being broken into multiple messages.
-(This is so much like TCP though and won't this need re-ordering and state maintenance, which is what Homa wanted to avoid?)
 -   Connectionless protocol
     -   Homa uses RPCs and so it doesn't require explicit connection establishment between the sender and receiver, and vice versa.
 This reduces connection setup overhead.
     -   An application can use a single socket to manage any number of concurrent RPCs with any number of peers.